KeN095/AppDesk/README.md

-# AppDesk
+# AppDesk (Subject to change)
-AppDesk, short for Appointment Desk, is a CRUD app made in Flask that allows user to create, search for, update and delete appointments with pre-selected doctors in a basic calendar-GUI
+AppDesk, short for Appointment Desk, is a CRUD app made in Flask that allows users to create, search for, update and delete appointments with doctors from a calendar

 **Create**: Asks user for basic information and stores it in a database

-**Search**: Search for appointment using an appointment ID, and display the contents of the appointment on the same page
+**Search**: Search for appointment using an appointment ID, and display the contents of that appointment

-**Update**: Updating information on users appointment if made already
+**Update**: Updating information on users appointment if one already exists

-**Delete**
+**Delete**: Delete an appointment

 ## Todo ##